SchoolOfCode/ai-tools-audit-the-goldblums/README.md

 - Limited Context Retention: The LLM can refer back to your conversation, it does not maintain your entire project structure across multiple queries.

- • Are there security or compliance concerns?
+ • Are there security or compliance concerns/risks?

+ - There is a risk of faulty code or the software developer not understanding the code being suggested but using it regardless which can introduce uncertainty and greater issues down the line.
 - risk of code smell ie noticing a problem that may have some deeper issues - code that is not reviewed may risk deeper issues.
-- There is always a risk of some outdated coding practice which can pose a security threat.
+- There is always a risk of some outdated coding practice being recommended which can pose a security threat.
 - The big issue with v0 is that it is react/js/next.js complaint and reliant so it is difficult to currently use outside of this framework.
-As such there may be risks of it not being applicable in future projects if the company shifts ad moves away from a JS, React framework.
+ As such there may be risks of it not being applicable in future projects if the company shifts and moves away from a JS, React framework.

-C. Tangible Benefit
+ Tangible Benefit:

 - Vercel makes it clear that ''No data related to your usage of Vercel, Vercel CLI or Vercel's deployment services is or will be used to train the models used by v0.''
 This means your code is not at significant risk (however you should still avoid pasting code with security risks in an LLM).
+- There is a free tier and a reasonably priced $20 tier.

-Example Metrics to Consider:
+Metrics to Consider:

  • Cost savings.: The big thing with Vercel v0 is this ability to create js projects and the code for them in a cost saving manner.
  This greatly reduces risk of syntax errors which means time is saved when trying to find bugslike this meaning money is saved.

- • Time efficiency.
-- A preset framework means less time spent having to build said framework and less time debugging the framework.
+ • Time efficiency: A preset framework means less time spent having to build said framework and less time debugging the framework.
  The developer can then focus on more complex or specific tasks without having to worry about the optimal structure of their code.
- • Productivity gains.
-- v0's ability to explain the best options for your code can save time in terms of considering what is available on the market and what is best to apply to your JS code.
+ •Productivity gains: v0's ability to explain the best options for your code can save time in terms of considering what is available on the market and what is best to apply to your JS code.
 As such you can simply